 If there are significant emerging concerns, or identified SEN or disability, the School will take action to put appropriate special educational provision in place taking into account any advice from specialists.
 Parents should be consulted and kept informed of any action taken to help their child, and of the outcome of this action.
-Parents are informed/consulted through regular meetings with form teachers, Heads of Year and or the Head of Learning support.
+Parents are informed/consulted through regular meetings with their child's teachers and/or the Head of Learning Support.
 Due weight will also be given to a pupil's wishes (according to their age, maturity and capability).

-Arrangements for special educational provision and support are made through the School's graduated approach to SEN support: Assess - Plan - Do - Review:
+Arrangements for special educational provision and support are made through the School's graduated approach to SEND support: Assess - Plan - Do - Review: